-Because your body craves sugar, agricultural practices over time have developed productive ways of growing and harvesting plants that are high in sugar.
+Because your body craves it, agricultural practices over time have developed productive ways of producing more.
+Thy have developed methods of growing and harvesting plants that are high in sugar.
 They extract the product from plants resulting in pure sugar.
 The two main plants are sugar cane and sugar beet.
-Vast plantations provide this raw material which is transformed into the bags of sugar you find in the supermarket.
+Vast plantations provide this raw materia.
+And then this is transformed into the bags of the sweet stuff you find in the supermarket.

 Sugar is added to processed foods and drinks to both improve their shelf life and their flavour.
 So it’s found in bakery products such as biscuits and bread, jam, cordials and soft drinks.
 It is also used when fermented to produce products such as beer, wine and spirits.

-Too much sugar can damage teeth and overall health
+Too much sweet stuff can damage teeth and overall health

 A by product of bacteria is lactic acid, which slowly erodes the enamel on your teeth making your teeth thinner than they should be.
 Eventually, small holes develop in the enamel called cavities and if they are not treated they grow and become so big that the only solution is a tooth extraction.
 This can all be avoided by limiting sugar intake and regularly flossing and brushing your teeth.